Sprinkled7/gitwt/README.md

 # Go Parallel - Git Worktree Manager

-A CLI tool built with TypeScript and Commander for managing Git worktrees efficiently.
-This tool helps you create, list, merge, and manage multiple Git worktrees for parallel development.
+A CLI tool for managing Git worktrees efficiently, and with a few convenient features.

 ## Features